QITI/pySLM2/paper.md

 Secondly, holographic beam shaping can actively correct optical aberrations in the system, achieving diffraction-limited performance.
 This enables the faithful production of target beam profiles with high accuracy.
 It has been shown that residual aberrations can be corrected to less than $\lambda/20$ root-mean-square (RMS)[@shih2021reprogrammable;@zupancic2016ultra], which is smaller than most of the manufacturing tolerances of optical elements.

-At the time of writing, the `pySLM2` package, as detailed in this manuscript, has been employed in the research of @shih2021reprogrammable, @motlakunta2023preserving, and @kotibhaskar2023programmable.
+At the time of writing, the `pySLM2` package, as detailed in this manuscript, has been employed in the trapped ion quantum information processing research[@shih2021reprogrammable;@motlakunta2023preserving;@kotibhaskar2023programmable].
 The authors believe that the package will benefit a broader community of researchers and engineers by offering turnkey solutions for applying holographic beam shaping to their work.
 Moreover, the primitives included in the package can assist researchers in rapidly prototyping new hologram generation algorithms.

 # Fourier Holography Basics

 `pySLM2` is designed for holographic beam shaping using Fourier holography.
-The name "Fourier" comes from the fact that the hologram and the target beam profile are related by a Fourier transformation.
+The name "Fourier" comes from the fact that the electric fields of the beam at the hologram plane and the target plane are related by a Fourier transformation.

  In a paraxial lens system, the lens act as a Fourier transform operator mapping the electric field in one focal plane to the electric field in the another focal plane.
 In the context of Fourier Holography, the two focal plane are referred as the image plane (IP) and the Fourier plane (FP).
 The electric field at the two planes, $E_{\mathrm{IP}}(\mathbf{x}')$ and $E_{\mathrm{FP}}(\mathbf{x})$ respectively, are related by the following equation: